 - Take radios of the same frequency (UHF + UHF, VHF + VHF, CB + CB).
-Make sure that this frequency is a licensed-free in your country, or you have permission.
+Make sure that this frequency is licensed-free in your country, or you have permission to use it.

-- Set up the same channel your companion is on.
-For that, you can use a switcher near an antenna, or set the channel in the menu if your handheld transceiver has a display.
+- Set up the same channel your receiver is on.
+For that, you can use the switch near the antenna, or set the channel in the menu if your handheld transceiver has a display.

-- Make sure there are no barriers between you.
+3. Make sure there are no barriers between you.
 Walls, buildings, and even trees are all obstacles for short radio waves.
-When you get used to your device, you will better understand the place’s potential, but for now – do not complicate the first acquaintance.
+When you get used to your device, you will better understand the place’s potential, but for now – do not complicate the first trial run.

-- To switch to the transmission mode, you need to press the PTT button.
+4. To switch to the transmission mode, you need to press the PTT button.
 You need to speak only after the PTT button is pressed.
-Before you press or at the same time as pressing, you should not do it.
+Do not speak into the walkie-talkie before you press this button or at the same time as pressing it.

 Here is the sequence:

-Press the PTT button – keep it pressed for 1-2 seconds – speak continuing to press the button – set loose after 1-2 seconds of the end of your phrase.
-When you receive an incoming message, the button should be unpressed.
+Press the PTT button – keep it pressed for 1-2 seconds – speak continuing to press the button – let it go after 1-2 seconds of the end of your phrase.
+When you receive an incoming message, the button should not be pressed.

 First, out of habit, everyone tries to start talking immediately after pressing the PTT button.
 Because of this, the beginning of the phrase breaks off, and the interlocutor hears only the continuation.
 A little practice and you will get used to it.

-The quality of radio connection is not always good, and if there are walls, hills or structures around you, then radio coverage may even disappear if you move 5 steps to the side.
+The quality of the radio connection is not always good, and if there are walls, hills, or structures around you, then radio coverage may even disappear if you move 5 steps to the side.
 Therefore, it is customary to repeat important messages to confirm that you heard correctly.
 For example:

 – Come in, Alpha to Falcon!
 Do You Copy?
 Over.